cloud-gov/product/Onboarding.md

 Our Onboarding Checklist helps us fulfill important security and compliance requirements, so each new team member needs to have their own checklist in our issue-tracker to document their progress.
 This is true even if you're rejoining the cloud.gov team after being in it previously.

-## How to Tock your time
+## How to Tock your time and schedule out-of-office (OOO)

-We currently use just one line in Tock to track our hours worked:
+If you're 18F (not on the P&L), we currently use just one line in Tock to track our hours worked:

 * 755 - 18F / FY18  Q2-Q4 Cloud.gov Billable

+For the P&L, use:

+* 673 - 18F / FY18 Cloud.gov P&L

+For out-of-office time, in addition to the [18F handbook leave guidance](https://handbook.18f.gov/leave/#time-tracking), please:

+* Copy your OOO time to the cloud.gov calendar
+* Place the OOO info in your Slack name a day or two ahead, like `Britta Gustafson (OOO x/x)`
+* Post in #cloud-gov for visibility the day you leave

 ## Tools and project artifacts